mvneerven/xo/README.md

 > ## ▷ Docs
 > This documentation is best viewed at [https://www.xo-js.dev](https://www.xo-js.dev/#/docs).
 >
-> A complete playground is included and code examples can directly be run and edited.
+> A complete playground (Studio) is included and code examples can directly be run and edited.

 XO-JS is a compact, developer-friendly, pure JavaScript (ES6) Component Library that helps with [Progressive Web App](./md/pwa/index.md) development and includes a [Declarative Web Forms Engine](./md/exo/index.md)

-> - 49KB minified and GZipped
+> - < 70KB minified and Brotli-compressed
-> - No dependencies
+> - No external dependencies
 > - Vue, React, Angular, Vanilla JS supported

 # Modules